 My interests in German history, education, archives, and film have followed me since my departure from UMass.
 I am keeping current on German history and the world of archives and helping with a local project to make census data pertaining to slavery in the state of Georgia available to researchers.
 In the near future I hope to pursue another degree in education or library science, or apply to get my PhD in History focusing on modern German history, specifically the rise, collapse, and eventual rebirth of the political left in the twentieth century.

-My interest in museums has roots in a childhood filled with family vacations to historic sites, national and state parks, and museums.
-The summer before my junior year at St. Olaf College in Northfield, MN, I began working at the Titanic exhibit for the Science Museum of Minnesota.
-This experience solidified my decision to pursue a career in museums.
-Later that year I worked as an exhibit design intern for the Northfield Historical Society.
-I researched, wrote, fabricated, and installed an exhibit on the Carnegie Library in Northfield, MN.
-That summer I interned for the Washington County Historical Society, where I worked at the Warden's House Museum, giving tours and developing a coloring book designed to teach fourth graders about local history.
+I had the pleasure of working at an exhibit on the Titanic for the Science Museum of Minnesota one summer, and that experience exposed me to the vast world of museum work.
+Later that year, I researched, wrote, fabricated, and installed an exhibit at the Northfield Historical Society on the town’s Carnegie Library to celebrate the building’s centennial.
+The next summer, I interned for the Washington County Historical Society, where I worked at the Warden's House Museum, giving tours and developed a coloring book based on local history.
 As a senior, I worked with the Northfield History Collaborative, a project that helped community partners to collect and digitize local history in a single online database.

 The Owner/Engineer of Shoestring Studio since 1982, Rusty returned to graduate school in 2008, completing degrees in History/Public History and Education.
 Applying decades of experience as a recording engineer, Rusty focused his studies on oral history.
 Over the course of his graduate work he contributed to oral histories of the UMass Music Department, and completed an internship digitizing materials for UMass Special Collections and Archives.
 In April 2014, as a part of the UMass Music Department's celebration of its 75th Anniversary, Rusty unveiled the video "University of Massachusetts UMass Music Department: A Beginning," showing selected excerpts from 35 interviews conducted by UMass History students over the last 4 years.